finanalyst/grav-plugin-map-marker-leaflet/README.md

 ## Credits

 - Awesome work by Leaflet, OpenStreetMap, Thunderforest and MapBox.
-- The `a-markers` js and css are based on the [Awesome markers Leaflet plugin](https://github.com/lvoogdt/Leaflet.awesome-markers) but with modifications from [StackOverflow rockXrock](https://stackoverflow.com/a/25563023/6293949).
+- The [Awesome markers Leaflet plugin](https://github.com/lvoogdt/Leaflet.awesome-markers) js and css code have been modified based on [StackOverflow rockXrock](https://stackoverflow.com/a/25563023/6293949).
-    - modifications: added 'salmon' to colors (missed in original)
+    - added 'salmon' to colors (missed in original)
     - allowed for text in marker

 ## To Do
 - Generalise the map provider list, initializing plugin from providers.yaml, so to add a new provider can be done by adding an entry to providers.yaml.
     - This will happen if a use case is requested.
+- Add geoJSON code